ilo-token/ilo-token.github.io/CONTRIBUTING.md

 Please remember to search first before opening an issue, it might already exist!
 Also check the [changelog](./CHANGELOG.md) and open the on-development changelog, it might be already fixed but hasn't published yet!
-Duplicate issues are unnecessary.

 <details>